 Clinical therapy research

-The Swedish Research Council funds clinical therapy studies together with Sweden's county councils and regions.
+The Swedish Research Council funds clinical therapy studies together with Sweden's regions.
 We issue calls for funding for clinical therapy research every year.
 To be awarded funding, therapy studies must be based on needs in health and medical care.
 These studies are also expected to lead to benefits for patients and society within a relatively short period of time.